 Is a job dealing with customers directly a good fit for you or would you better at a behind-the-scenes job?

 Do you have the skills and initiative to solve problems or does your strength lie in keeping records and organizing files?

 Does your strength lie in interacting with teenagers or toddlers?

-Do you work better as part of a team or are you more productive, efficient and capable when you work independently?
+Do you work better as part of a team or are you more productive, efficient, and capable when you work independently?

-Not all of us are instinctively aware of our strengths, weaknesses or personal preferences.
+Not all of us are instinctively aware of our strengths, weaknesses, or personal preferences.
 We only gain this awareness when we find ourselves in different situations.
 It’s surprising how much you can learn about yourself when you do an internship.
-You will become aware of what works for you and what doesn’t, what you can do and what you cannot, what you like and what you do not.
+You will become aware of what works for you and what doesn’t, what you can do and what you cannot, what you like, and what you do not.
 When you are looking for long term employment after graduation, this knowledge will prove invaluable.

 Widens Your Network Of Professional Contacts

 As a high school student, it is highly unlikely that you will get many opportunities to develop a network of professional contacts.
-The best way to get to know other professionals is by working with them and an internship is the perfect way to do that.
+The best way to get to know other professionals is by working with them and an internship is a perfect way to do that.

-If you are hardworking, diligent and reliable, they are more likely to remember you even after you have finished the stint with the company.
-You never know how and when these professional contacts could open doors for you when you are ready to take on a full time job.
+If you are hardworking, diligent, and reliable, they are more likely to remember you even after you have finished the stint with the company.
+You never know how and when these professional contacts could open doors for you when you are ready to take on a full-time job.
 For this to happen you must take the internship seriously and be the best that you can be with any assignment that you are given.
 Do an exceptional job and you may even have a job waiting for you after you’ve completed your college education.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!